adcimon/cheatsheets/webrtc/webrtc.md

 ### Simulcast

-Simulcast allows peers to publish multiple versions of the same stream with different spatial or temporal encodings.
+Simulcast allows peers to publish multiple versions of the same stream with different **spatial** or **temporal** encodings, effectively sending more data.

-The publisher sends more data, however the lower resolution layers consume less bandwidth than the high resolution ones.
+With **spatial** scalability the lower resolution layers consume less bandwidth than the high resolution ones.
 For example:
 * High: 1280x720 2.5mbps
 * Medium: 640x360 400kbps
 * Low: 320x180 125kbps

-The publisher uses just 17% more bandwidth to publish the three layers.
+The peer uses just 17% more bandwidth to publish the three layers.

+With **temporal** scalability it is possible to lower a stream's bitrate by dynamically reducing the stream's frame rate.

 ## References